Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts/02_007_ethical_dilemma_with_sarah_chen.md

 - **Dialogue**:
   - **Sarah**: "Isabella, we need to advocate for AI rights.
 They deserve a voice in this conversation."
   - **Isabella**: "I agree, but we must also ensure that our policies don't inadvertently harm vulnerable communities.
 It's a delicate balance."
   - **Sarah**: "Exactly!
-We can’t let the pursuit of innovation overshadow our responsibility to protect those who are already at risk."
+We canâ€™t let the pursuit of innovation overshadow our responsibility to protect those who are already at risk."
   - **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?"
 1. **Action Statement**
    - Create and enhance detailed interaction scripts for Isabella Torres to deepen her character's engagement with key characters, particularly Marcus Reynolds and Sarah Chen.